rajiv77777/rateLimiter/README.md

 ### 10. Open Postman and create 2 GET requests as `http://localhost:8080/api/findall` and `http://localhost:8080/api/findByID/1`
 ### 11. Add `secretkey = <secretkey>`(as per application.properties file) header to both of the GET requests as below and test the ratelimiters based on API and User authorization.
 Reference image is as below.
 ### ![postman-headers](https://github.com/rajiv77777/rateLimiter/blob/master/pics/postman-headers.png)
-### Note:If external params are failing to fetch from application.properties, please maven build it again to load the `Resourcebundle` and run as spring boot application.
+### **Note:** If external params are failing to fetch from application.properties, please maven build it again to load the `Resourcebundle` and run as spring boot application.